 Why is working in a rural area rewarding?

 For me, working in rural areas affords you opportunities that may not be granted within city limits.
 I find that there is a significant lack of services in rural locations, which means 2 things if you choose to work in these areas:

-- You will be exposed to a wide variety of cases which in cities would often be shifted to other clinicians when they are slightly outside a clinicians comfort zone.
+- Often you will be exposed to a wide variety of cases which in cities would often be shifted to other clinicians when they are slightly outside a clinicians comfort zone.
 This means that you are forced to constantly expand your learning through CPD and be aware of your limitations as the specialist is a minimum 3 hour drive away.

 - Unfortunately, the stigma associated with mental health is strong in rural areas.
 This may sound like a negative, but it gives you the opportunity to truly break the cycle, to have that realisation of how normal it is to struggle in a client’s eyes.
 I find those are the moments that truly make me feel that I am doing the right job for me.

 As I have said in the previous question, a lot of the time you are one of the handful of clinicians in your area, which means that if you cannot see a client due to scope of practice or ethical reasons, people expect justification.
 In small communities, there is the importance of you name, everyone from GP’s to the local mothers groups may speak about you, and as such you are always vigilant of your practice (which is a good thing).
 There is a strong emphasis on networking as you need to know what services are where (and they need to know you) to provide the best client care you can.

 What would you tell your younger self moving to a rural area?